alessadroc/pr_calculator/readme.md

 ## Overview

-The **Fortnite Power Ranking Calculator** is a simple GUI application that calculates the PR (Power Ranking) gained based on a player's placement in various Fortnite tournaments.
+The Power Ranking Calculator is a simple GUI application that calculates the PR (Power Ranking) gained based on a player's placement in various Fortnite tournaments.
 The program allows users to select an event, input their ranking, and receive a PR estimate.

 Ideally, an accuracy of at least 95% is to be achieved in all cups.
 Note that regular linear interpolation models seem to achieve this already.